innotrade/enapso-graphdb-admin/README.md

     });
 ```

-## Create new Repository in your Graph Database Instance
+## Create a new Repository in your Graph Database Instance

-Create a new repository in your Graph Database instance, isShacl paramter is optional by defult it is false.
+Create a new repository in your Graph Database instance, isShacl parameter is optional by default it is false.
-if security is on then for creating repository, user role need to be Repository Manager else operation not performed
+if security is on then for creating a repository, the user role needs to be Repository Manager else operation is not performed

 ```javascript
 graphDBEndpoint